shayanray/NetflixKaggleChallenge/README.md

 # NetflixKaggleChallenge
-Machine learning assignment to predict the all ratings the customers gave the movies in the qualifying dataset based on the information in the training dataset.
+Machine learning assignment to predict all ratings the customers gave the movies in the qualifying dataset based on the information in the training dataset.

 Using collaborative filtering technique on randomized samples of data, the following techniques were tried out :